sigmanotation/mtg_pynance/docs/explanation.md

 ### Records only current prices

 mtg_pynance will not calculate the price history of a card when ran, only its *current* price.
 The prices come from Scryfall's bulk data default cards file which is updated only a few times a day.
 This means that mtg_pynance cannot provide real-time price data.
 Moreover, it only records prices when it is run which is controlled by you, the user.
 If you want to record price information for each day, *you* will have to run mtg_pynance everyday.
-If this sounds tedious, no worries!
-Check [this](./user_guide/automation.md) out to see an example on Mac for automating the process.